Skip to main content

 • Sending eip155:0:<addr> as a withdrawal recipient.
 The chain-bound form is required; chain-agnostic is explicitly rejected.

 • Sending a chain-bound owner to enrollment.
 Enrollment expects chain-agnostic eip155:0:<addr> for owners.
-Chain-bound owners will fail the EVM wallet refinement check.
+Chain-bound owners are rejected with 400.

 • Mixing cases for lookups. eip155:1:0xABC... and eip155:1:0xabc... normalize to the same value, but comparing raw strings on your side may miss a match.
 Compare either both normalized, or always compare via CAIP-10 parsing.